 there was no release of detectable amounts of benzo[a]pyrene;

-there was no mutagenic risk for workers based on testing in a modified Ames assay using a condensate generated under similar operating conditions; and
+there was no mutagenic risk for workers based on testing in a bacterial reversed mutation assay, optimised to detect mutagens that may be present in petroleum substances, on condensates generated from various HFO samples under conditions very similar to operating conditions; and

 there was no substantial contribution to air emissions relative to other types of petroleum hydrocarbon cargos.

-Based on the notion that human health risk is a function of both the intrinsic health hazard of a substance and the personal inhalation exposures a worker receives, the testing and analysis conducted as part of this programme indicate that both health hazards and exposures, and therefore health risks, for workers handling commercial grade HFOs during a barge loading operation do not pose a concern.
+Based on the notion that human health risk is a function of both the intrinsic health hazard of a substance and the personal inhalation exposures a worker receives, the testing and analysis conducted as part of this programme indicate that both health hazards and exposures, and therefore health risks, for workers handling commercial grade HFOs during the surveyed barge loading operations did not pose a concern.
 The studies did not indicate a need for additional control measures on the emissions of hot HFOs during barge loading beyond normal good operational industrial hygiene practices.

 Introduction and objectives

 Re-classification of heavy fuel oil (HFO) (UN 3082) as an environmentally hazardous substance in 2010 led to the introduction of the requirement that the gas/air mixture shall be returned to shore through a gas recovery or compensation pipe during loading operations.
 In response to a series of meetings held between UNECE’s ADN Safety Committee and FuelsEurope regarding the potential hazards associated with heavy fuel oil (HFO) transport on inland European waterways, Concawe established a working group to investigate the exposures and health risks associated with the transfer of HFO onto inland barges (ECE, 2013).
 The resulting research programme was aimed at improving the understanding of hazards and exposures to emissions.
 Although HFO’s are known to be CMR (Carcinogenic, Mutagenic or Toxic for Reproduction), the fumes emitted during barge loading had not been not been studied in any detail until this time mainly because of its low volatility.
+In a previously published occupational exposure study the focus had been put on the dermal exposure route as the main route of concern (Christopher, et al. 2011).

 A centrepiece of this research programme was an evaluation of occupational inhalation exposures relative to applicable standards.
 Other task associated with this research programme included: